City Year offers a fantastic gap year experience

 At a time when so much is disrupted and uncertain, City Year is offering something you can count on—a year of service with a team of empathetic and talented young adults who are eager to not only make a difference but also to grow, develop and reach new goals.

-And you will receive benefits along the way—such as a stipend, relocation costs, health insurance, access to exclusive scholarships and a $6,000+ education award to use when you go back to college or grad school.
+And you will receive benefits along the way—such as a stipend, relocation costs, health insurance, access to exclusive scholarships and an education award worth $6,345 to use when you go back to college or grad school.

 Each year, City Year recruits 3,000 young people who become AmeriCorps members and serve in public schools full time as student success coaches—near-peer tutors, mentors and role models who help students feel connected to school, take ownership of their learning and stay on track to high school graduation.